gruuya/django-sql-sniffer/README.md

 ```
 django-sql-sniffer -p 76441
 ```
 `Ctrl + C` to stop and show the query stats summary.
-# Demo
+Here's a short demo:
 ![demo](demo.webp)
-By default, summary output shows queries sorted by max duration; the possible options include:
+By default, stats summary shows queries sorted by max duration; the possible options include:
 - `-t` print queries in tail mode, i.e. as they are executed
 - `-c` sort stats summary by query count
 - `-s` sort stats summary by total combined query duration